 Have Some Alone Time

 Another great way to use up that gap?
 Have a little one-on-one time with your new spouse!
-Arrange for your hotel to deliver a delicious lunch (with champs, of course) to your honeymoon suite and take some time to bask in the post-ceremony glow.
+Arrange for your hotel to deliver a delicious lunch (with champagne, of course) to your honeymoon suite and take some time to bask in the post-ceremony glow.
 Better yet?
-Have your maid of honor or planner help you out of your wedding dress so you can slip on some leggings and a button down shirt (so you don’t mess up your hair or makeup) and enjoy that newlywed meal in comfort.
+Have your maid of honor or planner help you out of your wedding dress so you can slip on some leggings and a button-down shirt (so you don’t mess up your hair or makeup) and enjoy that newlywed meal in comfort.